typesafehub/conductr-doc/src/main/play-doc/developer/ConductrSandbox.md

 The ConductR Developer Sandbox is available to freely all developers.
 To request access to the sandbox, login to Typesafe.com to visit the [ConductR Developer page](https://www.typesafe.com/product/conductr/developer).

-> The Docker image of `sbt-conductr-sandbox` contains the single node version of ConductR.
-It is not recommended to use this version in production.
+> The Docker image of `sbt-conductr-sandbox` contains the full version of ConductR.
+However, it is not recommended to use this version in production because it is pre-configured for non production scenarios and because this ConductR version is started inside a Docker container.

 The following description is intended to provide a taste of what `sbt-conductr-sandbox` can do for you.
 Please refer to [its documentation](https://github.com/typesafehub/sbt-conductr-sandbox) for more details.